jatin00000/ChatRoom/README.md

 - A Node Server which handles incoming and outgoing of messages, and provide real time messaging without delay with help of Web Sockets<br/>
 - A client side website that it provide a interface to a user to interact with other users on this server.<br/>
 <br/>
+:warning: The Node Server and the Webpage of ChatRoom will run on your local machine i.e. it works on localhost.
+But, don't worry, here there is a complete guide to setup it on your machine.<br/>

 - - - -